Irvine Welsh: Style

 Welsh's novels share characters, giving the feel of a "shared universe" within his writing.
 For example, characters from Trainspotting make cameo appearances in The Acid House, Marabou Stork Nightmares, Ecstasy, Filth, and slightly larger appearances in Glue, whose characters then appear in Porno.

-Welsh is known for writing in his native Edinburgh Scots dialect.
+Welsh is known for writing in his native Edinburgh dialect of Scots.
 He generally ignores the traditional conventions of literary Scots, used for example by Allan Ramsay, Robert Fergusson, Robert Burns, Robert Louis Stevenson, and James Orr.
 Instead, he transcribes dialects phonetically.

 Like Alasdair Gray before him, Welsh also experiments with typography.
 In the novel Filth, the tapeworm's internal monologue is imposed over the top of the protagonist's own internal monologue (the worm's host), visibly depicting the tapeworm's voracious appetite, much like the "Climax of Voices" in Gray's novel 1982, Janine.

 Personal life

-Welsh has lived in Miami, USA since 2018, when he divorced from his Chicagoan wife.
-They had lived together in the Lakeview neighbourhood, where he lived since 2009.
-Prior to Chicago, USA, he lived in Dublin.
+Welsh married Beth Quinn in 2005.
+They were divorced in 2018.
+They had lived together in the Lakeview neighbourhood of Chicago, US, since 2009.
+Before that, he lived in Dublin.
+In 2018, he was living in Miami, US.

+In 2022, he married Emma Currie, an actor and sister of Scottish musician Momus.

-In Welsh's early 20's, he was addicted to heroin for 18 months while playing in punk-rock bands moving between Edinburgh and London.
+In Welsh's early 20s, he was addicted to heroin for 18 months while playing in punk-rock bands moving between Edinburgh and London.

-Welsh is an avid supporter of Hibernian F.C. and of Scottish independence.
+Welsh is an avid supporter of Hibernian F.C.
+The club is frequently referenced in his works.

+Welsh is a supporter of Scottish independence from the United Kingdom.